Kai Hahto

-Kai Hahto (born 31 December 1973 in Vaasa, Finland) is a Finnish musician and drummer.
+Kai Hahto (born 31 December 1973) is a Finnish musician, best known as the drummer of Wintersun and Nightwish.

 Career

+In 2002, Hahto went to New York to study jazz drumming.

 Hahto was a member of the grindcore band Rotten Sound.

 In 2004 Hahto became one of the founders of the band Wintersun and left Rotten Sound later in 2005.
-In 2009-2012 Kai Hahto played about 300 shows with doom-death-metal band Swallow the Sun as a session drummer.
+In 2009–2012 he played about 300 shows with doom-death-metal band Swallow the Sun as a tour drummer.

-Hahto has an endorsement relationship with Meinl cymbals, Pearl drums and hardware, Balbex drumsticks, Roland V-Drums and Finfonic earphones.
+Hahto has an endorsement relationship with Sihi cymbals, Pearl drums and hardware, Balbex drumsticks, Roland V-Drums and Finfonic earphones.

-On 6 August 2014, it was announced that Hahto will be playing drums on the forthcoming Nightwish album, replacing Jukka Nevalainen, who went on hiatus from the band due to insomnia, and Hahto performed on all live shows since that date.
-On July 15, 2019, Hahto became Nightwish's permanent drummer following Nevalainen's decision not to return to the band.
+On 6 August 2014, it was announced that Hahto would play drums on the Nightwish studio album, Endless Forms Most Beautiful, replacing Jukka Nevalainen who went on hiatus from the band due to insomnia, and Hahto performed on all live shows since that date.
+On 15 July 2019, Hahto became Nightwish's permanent drummer following Nevalainen's decision not to return to the band.

 In December 2020, it was announced that Hahto would be the drummer for the new lineup in Finnish black metal band Darkwoods My Betrothed, who had become active again.